Religion in Syria: Christianity

 The vast majority of Christians belong to the Eastern communions, which have existed in Syria since the earliest days of Christianity.
 The Orthodox churches are autonomous; the Uniate churches, which are in communion with Rome; and the Assyrian Church of the East is independent.
 Even though each group forms a separate community, Christians nevertheless cooperate increasingly, largely because of their fear of the Muslim majority.
 In 1920 Syria was 12% Christian in a population of 1.5 million.
 Christians have emigrated in higher numbers than Muslims and have a lower birth rate.

+Christian population in Syria has significantly diminished due to the departure of many Christians from the country amidst the Syrian civil war.
+Assyrian Democratic Organization (ADO), an Assyrian opposition group affiliated with the Syrian National Revolutionary Coalition (SNRC), estimated that approximately two-thirds of Syrian Christians had left the country by 2021.
+The estimate was also verified by other Christian organizations in Syria.

 With the exception of the Armenians and Assyrians, most Syrian Christians identify ethnically as Arab Christians.
 Many Christians, particularly the Eastern Orthodox, have joined the Arab nationalist movement and some are changing their Aramaic or Westernized names to Arabic ones.
 Syrian Christians participate higher proportionally speaking in political and administrative affairs than do Muslims.
 Especially among the young, relations between Christians and Muslims are improving.

 There are several social differences between Christians and Muslims.
 For example, Syrian Christians are more highly urbanized than Muslims; many live either in or around Damascus, Aleppo, Hamah, or Latakia, and there are relatively fewer of them in the lower income groups.
 Syrian Christians are relatively wealthy and highly educated than other Syrian religious groups.
-Proportionately more Christians than Muslims are educated beyond the primary level, and there are relatively more of them in white-collar and professional occupations.
-The education that Christians receive has differed in kind from that of Muslims in the sense that many more children of Christian parents have attended Western-oriented foreign and private schools.
-With their higher urbanization, income, and educational levels, the Christians have therefore somewhat the same relation to other Syrians as the Jewish community formerly did before most Jews left for Israel.

 The presence of the Christian communities is expressed also by the presence of many monasteries in several parts of the country.